How to increase processor speed

 Some computer processors are capable of being overclocked, which is the process of increasing the clock speed at the expense of more power usage and heat output.
 A processor can be overclocked by adjusting jumpers or dip switches, installing firmware updates, or configuring CMOS settings.
 There are also software programs that are capable of configuring the overclock settings.

 Overclocking can result in damage to the processor, as well as other hardware.
 Make sure you have a heat sink and fan that are capable of dissipating the increased heat generated by overclocking the processor.
 You'll also need diagnostic tools and appropriate knowledge of your processor's limitations.
 Proceed with caution.

 Before working inside of your machine, make sure you're aware of the dangers of ESD.

 Upgrading the processor

-Due to the risks of overclocking or the inability to overclock some processors in general, it may be best just to buy a new processor.
+Due to the risks of overclocking, or the inability to overclock some processors in general, it may be best to buy a new processor.
 Before attempting to upgrade your processor, make sure your motherboard is compatible.
-Often times new CPUs utilize different architecture or dimensions, requiring you to purchase a new motherboard as well.
+Often, new CPUs utilize different architecture or dimensions, requiring you to purchase a new motherboard as well.